Welcome and thanks for visiting...

 Every champion is mentally tough in his or her way.
 All humans make mental mistakes, especially under pressure, but champions consistently work to improve because standing still is not an option if you value your position.

-Preparing for a match
+Metal preparing for a match

 I cannot stress enough the importance of trying different mental strategies and finding a routine and method that works for you.
 Every mental skills article, book, seminar, and DVD will have similar messages presented in different ways.
 Use them to find your unique way of becoming mentally tough.
 Here are a few dynamics that in my experience happen before a match and need to be dealt with before you step out.